phatak-dev/blog/_posts/2014-06-29-matfile-to-rdd.md

 {% endhighlight %}

 ### Reading a mat file
-We are going to use mnsit mat file for this example.
-It has following for matrix in it
+We are going to use [mnsit](https://github.com/rasmusbergpalm/DeepLearnToolbox/blob/master/data/mnist_uint8.mat) mat file for this example.
+It has following four matrix in it

 1. train_x - train data x features
 2. train_y - train data labels
 3. test_x -  test data x features
 4. test_y -  test data labels

+Follow the following steps to read these matrices and store them as RDD.

 * Reading mat file using JMatIO